wso2/identity-apps/.changeset/odd-crabs-tickle.md

 "@wso2is/myaccount": minor
 ---

-Revamp MY Account portal to support non SaaS application behaviour
+Add support to the My Account to adopt the new Authz Runtime